Set up and configure a mirror farm

 5. Decide which projects to mirror

 Once a mirror farm is approved, you need to decide which projects to mirror.
-In the Mirrors settings page, type in the name of a project in the search box.
-Do this for each project you want to mirror.
+In the Admin > Mirrors page, type in the name of a project in the search box.
+Do this for each project you want to add.
 You can also choose to mirror all projects.

 If you choose to mirror all projects, you will not be able to select individual projects.
 This can't be undone.
 If you decide you no longer want to mirror all projects, you'll need to completely remove and then reinstall the mirror.